© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 (paste-up 2-pics 6-08-2015)

-7: GRAFFITI - SUBLIMATION INTO COMMERCIAL STYLES ... in process
+7: GRAFFITI & STREET-ART STYLES ARE TRANSPOSED INTO COMMERCIAL & INSTITUTIONAL USES ... in process

-As the 'look' of graffiti becomes familiar and even enjoyed, and is gradually accepted as an improvement of scarily scruffy and chaotic areas of the city, the idea of fascinatingly daring 'edgy' locations decorated/celebrated by the talented 'alternative-lifers' eventually devolves, spinning off as it does so low energy, partially tamed, stylised and bowdlerized versions of itself, sold as portable art and commissioned as painted decorations, designed (not improvised) for even quite ordinary suburban places ... such images must be commodifiable and their 'excitement' salable - their visual styles relatively familiar and quotable ... such 'graffiti' has reached a terminal stage of consumer assimilation.
+As the 'look' of graffiti becomes familiar and even enjoyed, and is gradually accepted as an improvement of scarily scruffy and chaotic areas of the city, the idea of fascinatingly daring 'edgy' locations decorated/celebrated by the talented 'alternative-lifers' eventually devolves, spinning off as it does so, low energy, partially tamed, stylised and bowdlerized versions of itself, sold both as portable art and commissioned painted decorations, designed (not improvised) for even quite ordinary suburban places.
+Such images must be commodifiable and their 'excitement' salable - their visual styles relatively familiar and quotable ... such 'graffiti' has reached a terminal stage of consumer assimilation.

-COMMISSIONED 'GRAFFITI/PUBLIC-ART': DECORATED COACH - BROCKLEY WAY, LONDON, SE23 - (ARTISTA)
+POST-GRAFFITI: ARTISTA - DECORATED COACH - BROCKLEY WAY, LONDON, SE23

 (pic 14-08-2017)